abuiles/ember-101/working-with-javascript-plugins.md

-we'll notice that the source of the application is written with **ES6** syntax, but it is [distributed](https://github.com/instructure/ic-ajax/tree/v2.0.1/dist) in different formats so you can consume it like a global or in a module format.
+we'll notice that the source of the application is written with **ES6** syntax, but it is [distributed](https://github.com/instructure/ic-ajax/tree/v2.0.1/dist) in different formats.
+This allows us to consume it in either global or module formats.

 As mentioned previously, **loader.js** doesn't work with anonymous AMD distributions.
 If we want to include **ic-ajax**, we need to use the